Skip to main content

 Who gets retinal migraines?

 Retinal migraines aren’t common, and it’s not clear what causes them.
-So there’s not a lot of information available about who is most at risk for developing them.
+Because of this, there isn’t much information about who is most at risk for getting them.

 When should you seek help for a retinal migraine?

-If you ever experience a sudden vision change in one eye, see an eye doctor or go to the emergency room right away.
+If you ever have a sudden vision change in one eye, see an eye doctor or go to the emergency room right away.

-There are many medical conditions that can cause vision changes in one eye, and all of them are more common than a retinal migraine.
-Some of them are life-threatening, like strokes, blood clots, and tumors.
-Without immediate treatment, others — like retinal detachment — can lead to permanent vision loss.
+Many medical conditions can cause vision changes in one eye, and all of them are more common than a retinal migraine.
+Some are life-threatening, like strokes, blood clots, and tumors.
+Others, like retinal detachment, can lead to permanent vision loss if not treated quickly.

-Once you’re sure your vision change is just from a retinal migraine, you can breathe easy.
+Your eye doctor will make sure your vision changes aren’t caused by one of these serious conditions.
 Retinal migraines aren’t dangerous.
 It’s very rare to have any lasting vision loss from a retinal migraine.

 The bottom line

-Retinal migraines are a rare type of migraine where people develop vision changes in one eye only.
-These vision changes last between 5 minutes and 1 hour alongside a headache.
+Retinal migraines are a rare type of migraine where people develop vision changes in just one eye.
+These vision changes last between 5 minutes and 1 hour.
 Treatment for retinal migraines includes avoiding migraine triggers and taking over-the-counter pain relievers and calcium channel blockers.

-If your vision suddenly changes in just one eye (and you don’t already have a diagnosis of retinal migraines), seek medical attention right away.
-Other serious medical conditions, like blood clots and stroke, can also cause vision changes in one eye.
-And these conditions are much more common than a retinal migraine.
+If your vision suddenly changes in just one eye and you don’t already have a diagnosis of retinal migraines, get medical attention right away.
+Other serious medical conditions, like blood clots or stroke, can also cause vision changes in one eye.
+These conditions are much more common than a retinal migraine.

 why trust our exports reliability shield